 Taking a look at some more people focussed programming, Annabel is currently planning and producing an interview series with local people of note, and planning a writing competition.

 Annabel is also a well know member and supporter of the guides.

 Paul’s stint in radio has spanned for over 20 years.
-In those years he’s also been heard on stations such as Blunt Radio, Reading4u, 0X105, Hospital Radio Reading, Kennet Radio and now at his new home Wallingford Radio.
+In those years, he’s also been heard on stations such as Blunt Radio, Reading4u, 0X105, Hospital Radio Reading, Kennet Radio, Flash FM and now at his new home Wallingford Radio.

-He once told David Schwimmer he had bad hair at a Madagascar film premiere in Leicester Square.
-Paul was also a film extra in a few episodes of Midsomer Murders Session 20 and the 2018 The Darkest Hour.
+Paul has also been a film extra in a few episodes of Midsomer Murders and The Darkest Hour in 2017.
 He’s a passionate photographer and loves motorcycles.

 Paul is now at the new time of Saturday and Sundays from midday here on Wallingford Radio.

 Steve has been supporting shows for years, as well as being a regular DJ on the silent disco at bunkfest.